 Dahmer’s defense attorney, Gerald Boyle, agreed.
-"The second-guessers of this world wanted to hold those two officers responsible for what Dahmer did," Boyle told me recently.
+"The second-guessers of this world wanted to hold those two officers responsible for what Dahmer did," Boyle told me this week.
 "And there is just no way you can say that."

 In a 1991 interview with the Milwaukee Journal, Gabrish said, "We're trained to be observant and spot things.
 There was just nothing that stood out, or we would have seen it.
 I've been doing this for a while, and usually if something stands out, you'll spot it.
 There just wasn't anything there."

 Balcerzak continues to serve as a Milwaukee Police Officer.
-He was elected as president of the Milwaukee Police Association, the police union, from 2005 to 2009.
+He was elected as president of the Milwaukee Police Association, the police union, from 2005-2009.

 Arreola left Milwaukee in 1996 to become Chief of Police of the Tacoma, Washington, Police Department.
 He stepped down from that post in 1998.
 He most recently served as regional director for the U.S. Department of Justice Community Relations Service in Denver, Colorado.
 He has returned to Milwaukee every year to attend the Wisconsin Hispanic Chamber of Commerce gala where a scholarship is awarded in his name.

-Boyle continues in the practice of law in Milwaukee, Wisconsin, with "no intention of retiring," he told me recently as we discussed the 25-year mark of the case – the biggest in Boyle’s career.
+Boyle continues in the practice of law in Milwaukee, Wisconsin, with "no intention of retiring," he told me this week as we discussed the 25-year mark of the case – the biggest in Boyle’s career.